Niš Declaration: Aftermath

+Serbian Prime Minister Nikola Pašić wanted to abandon the Niš Declaration in 1916 and reduce the wartime objectives to liberation of Serbian territory and gaining control over areas inhabited by ethnic Serbs, but he was overruled by the Prince Regent Alexander.
 The Entente never accepted the Niš Declaration.
 International support for Austria-Hungary's preservation would not begin to wane until the United States entered the war in 1917.
 Nonetheless, in his Fourteen Points speech, U.S. President Woodrow Wilson only promised autonomy for the peoples of Austria-Hungary.
 Preservation of the dual monarchy was not abandoned before the signing of the Treaty of Brest-Litovsk in March 1918 when the allies became convinced that it could not resist a Communist revolution.

 On 30 May 1917, South Slavic members of Vienna's Imperial Council presented the body with the May Declaration, a manifesto demanding the unification of Habsburg lands inhabited by Croats, Slovenes, and Serbs into a democratic, free and independent state equal in status to Cisleithania or the Kingdom of Hungary, under the Habsburg dynasty.
 The May Declaration was issued while the Entente was still looking for ways to achieve a separate peace with Austria-Hungary and thereby detach it from the influence of the German Empire.
 This presented a problem for the Serbian government, then exiled on the Greek island of Corfu following the Great Retreat in the winter of 1915–1916.
 If a separate peace treaty materialised, it increased the risk of a trialist solution for the Habsburg South Slavs, preventing the fulfillment of Serbia's war objectives.
-Lacking previously strong Russian diplomatic backing since the February Revolution, Serbian Prime Minister Nikola Pašić felt compelled to come to an arrangement with the Yugoslav Committee, an ad-hoc group of intellectuals and politicians from Austria-Hungary claiming to represent the interests of South Slavs, whose most prominent member, Frano Supilo, advocated a federation to counter the threat of Serbian hegemony in a common South Slavic state.
+Lacking previously strong Russian diplomatic backing since the February Revolution, Pašić felt compelled to come to an arrangement with the Yugoslav Committee, an ad-hoc group of intellectuals and politicians from Austria-Hungary claiming to represent the interests of South Slavs, whose most prominent member, Frano Supilo, advocated a federation to counter the threat of Serbian hegemony in a common South Slavic state.

 Pašić invited the Yugoslav Committee to talks on the principles of post-war unification which produced the Corfu Declaration in July 1917.
 The new declaration retained the "one tri-named people" phrase first used in the Niš Declaration.